 I think all the items notated in this sketch are self-explanatory but a few extra comments:

-- If this bag gets a bit heavy I often carry my sketchbook (and yes, I know, my sketchbook at the moment – an A4 hardcover Alpha – is pretty heavy in itself!)
+- If this bag gets a bit heavy I often carry my sketchbook in my hand (and yes, I know, my sketchbook at the moment – an A4 hardcover Alpha – is pretty heavy in itself!)

 - One of the Mead 5 star pencil pouches could fit within my Baggalini bag but it would then become a little heavy so I carry it in the secondary bag.
 I have two different pouches – one containing my GoldFaber collection and the second one containing some Tombows and some watercolour pencils.
 I carry one or both of them depending on my mood and the occasion.